mliu8094/CMOR-438-Megan/Supervised Learning/3. Logistic Regression/README.md

 # Logistic Regression

 This directory contains an implementation of the logistic regression algorithm, a supervised learning method used for binary classification.
 In this project, the algorithm is applied to a dataset combining public transit usage and socioeconomic indicators to predict whether a city is predict the quality of transit infrastructure based on GDP per capita.
 Mean values of various good quality transit infrstructure (1).
-For our purposes, if the average value of transit quality between the different modes are transit are above a certain threshold, then the transit quality is good (1) and otherwise it is poot (0).
+For our purposes, if the average value of transit quality between the different modes are transit are above a certain threshold, then the transit quality is good (1) and otherwise it is poor (0).

 ## Overview